Hundemeier/sacn/README.md

  feature to function properly on Windows, you have to provide a bind address.
 Default: True

 ### Receiving
-To use the receiving functionality you have to use the `receiver.sACNreceiver`.
+To use the receiving functionality you have to use the `sACNreceiver`.

 ```python
 import sacn